Pacman Frog Health Problems – The Complete Guide

 If such humidity is not provided, they will not be able of breathing normally.
 When something like that occurs, their bodies will form a dry cocoon around their skin, to try keeping moisture around the skin as long as possible.

-Dry skin is quite visible actually, so spotting such condition during the earliest phase is crucial for your pet to survive.
+Dry skin is quite visible actually, so spotting such a condition during the earliest phase is crucial for your pet to survive.
 Another common sign is estivation.
-Frog bodies are in ˝rough survival mode˝ once they form the dry cocoon, so they will most of the times avoid food.
+Frog bodies are in ˝rough survival mode˝ once they form the dry cocoon, so they will most of the time avoid food.

 They can bury themselves quite deep, trying to absorb as much moisture as possible, and stay there for days and days.
 Most likely, they will stay buried until the right levels of humidity are provided or, unfortunately, until they dry out completely and die.